roemvaar/cs_notes/docs/computer_systems/cpp.md

 * Memory sections - heap vs stack, pros and cons of using each one, which other section can be used to store data?
 Namespaces - why is it a bad idea to use using namespace std (problem with cryptopp) - ambiguous byte https://github.com/weidai11/cryptopp/pull/438

-* How does the new keyword works?
+* How does the `new` keyword work?
 ListNode *res_iter = new ListNode(0)
 Prefix vs Postfix operators [https://en.cppreference.com/w/cpp/language/operator_incdec]

 * What’s an iterator in C++?
 An iterator is any object that, pointing to some element in a range of elements (such as an array or a container), has the ability to iterate through the elements of that range using a set of operators (with at least the increment (++) and dereference (*) operators).

 * What happens when I assign a number larger than INT_MAX to an int?
-Implementation-defined, check your compiler.
+Implementation-defined: check your compiler.

-* C++ vs C, when to choose one over the other?
+* C++ vs C, when should I choose one over the other?
 And how do they compare with each other in terms of running time and the complexity of their runtime needs